 Students who enroll as part-time are often working full-time in a position that offers experience in student affairs and higher education.
 Due to the amount of time spent in full-time employment, these students prefer to enroll in a part-time course schedule that extends their time to degree.
 Program Director, Sharon Aiken-Wisniewski, works with all students to accomplish their graduation goal.

 Graduate Assistantship Note: Students apply for graduate assistant opportunities at the same time as they apply for admission, except for Housing & Residential Education (HRE) assistantships.
-U of U 2019-2020 GA position descriptions for ELP.
+An update of U of U 2020-21graduate assistantship opportunities can be viewed here.

 These opportunities change every year.
 Previously ELP has had graduates serve in assistantships in Career and Professional Services, The Bennion Center, various resource centers, Student Support Services, Campus Union Administration, Dean of Students Office, University Student Apartments, Student Orientation and Transition Services, and Utah Presents.
 The assistantship program at Utah has great variety for future scholar-practitioners!